Drad3r5/templateGenerator/README.md

-Project Template Generator written in python
+Template generator for Project written in python **Features:**

-**Features:**
   1. *Generates language specific projects.*
   2. *C++ is still only the supported language.*